 - Remove 1 cup of the batter to a medium bowl.
 Pour remaining batter into prepared pan.
 Into the reserved 1 cup of batter, stir in cooled coffee mixture, mini chocolate chips and chopped pecans.
 Drop coffee batter by dollops onto batter in pan.
 Using a butter knife, cut through and swirl batters together for a marbled design.

 - Bake in 350 degree F. oven for 55 - 60 minutes or until toothpick inserted in cake comes out clean.
 Cool 15 minutes in pan on cooling rack.
 Remove from pan and cool completely on wire rack.
 Drizzle with glaze when cool.

-- In a bowl, combine glaze ingredients until well combined and smooth.
+- To make glaze: In a bowl, combine glaze ingredients until well combined and smooth.
 Drizzle over cooled coffeecake.